gcicceri/Organoids-Classification-/README.md

 # Organoids-Classification-

-Within this repository, find the main features (weights and coding) of the DL models for the classification approach.
-The aim is to assist researchers in choosing a more direct model for classifying organoids into appropriate classes.
+Within this repository, the main scripts for pulling the proposed DL models for the multiclassification approach can be found.
+The aim is to assist researchers in choosing and training the a DL model for classifying organoids into appropriate classes.